cuquiwi/DL-MAI/DL3/README.md

 ### Adam

-Then in order to improve the validation accuracy we changed the optimizer for Adaptive momomentum with a bigger learning rate.
+Then in order to improve the validation accuracy we changed the optimizer for Adaptive momentum with a bigger learning rate.

 [Accuracy](experiments/Adam/fine_tuning_accuracy.pdf)
 [Loss](experiments/Adam/fine_tuning_loss.pdf)